 - Apply key software engineering ideas, including software design, specification, abstraction, verification and correctness.

-- Use widely used design concepts and notations (UML diagrams) and patterns in exploring and articulating
+- Apply widely used design concepts and notations (UML diagrams) and patterns in exploring and articulating problems and designs.

-- Learn effective techniques on ensuring quality of concurrent programs.
+- Learning effective techniques on ensuring quality of large-scale software systems.

-- Formulate solution to design-related questions prior to game development.
-(LO1).
+- Design solution to questions related to the requirement prior to software development.
+(LO1, LO2 and LO4).